IMS-TEAM-1/backend/README.md

 There exists one manager file for each router file.

+#### Google Vision API

+One main feature of the backend is to use the Google Classification API to get a classification for collision images uploaded by the mower.

+The logic can be found in the `src/BLL/mowers.js` file under the `createMowerImage` function.

+To first setup Google Vision API you need to create a developer account, get a `GOOGLE_VISION_PRIVATE_KEY` that we store in our enviromental file (.env) and then decode in our code.

+The function takes in an image as Base64, converts it to a buffer and sends to Vision API for classification.
+The first results is taken as it is the results vision is the most certain is correct, at the cost of a generic description.
+A location is first created to bind the collison image to.
+The image along with its description is then stored in the database.

 ### Presentation layer

 The presentation layer is the user interface and communication layer of our web application.